Horsed/tainr/README.md

 </script>
 ```

 This example socket.io frontend will alert you whenever the heartbeat event occours.
-While that is less useful, it shows you, how to connect ```tainr``` monitoring handlers to a frontend.
+While that is less useful, it shows you, how to write ```tainr``` monitoring handlers for a frontend.
 Let's just start all the services and apps for the sake of completeness:

     $ tainr start
     tainr is running...